Market Updates for September 20, 2019

 Seafood | Finfish

-Alaskan cod remains firm in cost with adequate supply as we await the start of the B season.
+Alaskan cod remains firm in cost with adequate supply.

 Haddock costs are firm on product out of Russia, Iceland and Canada.
 Note the fishing quota is also down by 25% compared to last year at 15,000 MT for 2019 out of Canada.
 Currently fishing is good in CAN so they do expect to catch the qouta.
 Overall supply has been adequate but at firm costs for all COO's

-At the end of March the Lake Erie Committee (LEC), set a total allowable catch (TAC) for 2019 of 8.552 million pounds of yellow perch and 8.531 million walleye.
-Yellow perch are allocated in pounds and walleye are allocated by number of fish.
-This TAC represents a decrease for yellow perch from 10.498 million pounds of fish over last year, (about a 20% decrease overall) and an increase in walleye from 7.109 million fish (about a 20 % increase overall).
-As a result perch prices have risen quickly and product has been short especially on the smaller Mi sizes but specifically the Mi splits.
-For now product is hand to mouth on this size as we progress through the summer.
-Expect perch to remain short until next year and the start of the 2020 season overall, with a potetnial for another qouta cut at that time.
-Walleye has experienced softening on costs with the increase in quota.
-Supply is plentiful at this time on all sizes Whitefish currently has ample supply with the new season resuming in June.
-Smelt for both battered and dressed has started to tighten slightly on supply so expect costs to firm as well.
+Yellow Lake perch on all sizes is under pressure at this time with limited to no supply.
+Most sizes are hand to mouth and will be allocated out based on inventory.
+This problem is expected to persist through the winter as well, with the potential for another quota cut come spring 2020.
+Walleye has experienced softer costs with the increase in quota for the majority of the summer.
+Supply is plentiful at this time on all sizes Whitefish currently has ample supply with the new season that resumed in June.
+Smelt for both battered and dressed has tightened on supply as costs firm.
+This resource in general is under stress and some are not sure if this will be a viable offering in the future.
 The Canadian blue gill continues to be a struggle as catches and supply have come up short.
 What is being offered is minimal but firm on cost .
 The next best option is the same species but produced out of China.
 Supply is available but another increase will follow as all imports now out of China are impacted by the tariff.

-Mahi Mahi costs for this season softened closer to 2013 and 2014 levels earlier in the year but as we moved through Lent and as the S American season has wrapped up costs have increased slightly.
+Mahi Mahi costs for this season softened closer to 2013 and 2014 levels earlier in the year but as we moved through Lent and as the S American season has wrapped up, costs increased slightly.
 Note the fishing season for 2018-2019 is over and will not reopen until October in S America.
-The next available resource is Taiwan and that season has been underway since May at slightly firmer costs.
-Currently we have adequate supply for steady demand on all sizes with some added opportunity to move the 2-4 oz size.
+Taiwan product started out at a slightly higher cost but has softened some as there appears to be more supply available overseas.
+Currently we have adequate inventory for a steady demand on all sizes with added opportunity to move the 2-4 oz size at a competiitve cost of goods

 Seafood | Shrimp